-The library has sixteen networked computers, a teacher's computer and several library computers for catalogue searches.
-Colour and black and white printing is also available.
-Epping Boys High School is now using Oliver software to manage our resources.
+The library has sixteen networked computers, a teacher's computer and a library computer for student catalogue searches.
+Epping Boys High School uses Oliver software to manage our collection.
 Students can search our network at any time through their Department of Education portal.